 - Development of new stability tests;

-- Development of products and/or procedures minimizing environmental impacts or improving the health-promoting properties of wine;
+- Development of products and/or procedures minimising environmental impacts or improving the health-promoting properties of wine;

 - Trials in real winery conditions.

-Distilled beverages are the result of a multistage process where grape variety, environment, fermentation, distillation and ageing all serve to give the product its character.
-A deep understanding of these processes and how they contribute to the quality of the finished product require knowledge of the constituents, how they relate to one another, and how each step influences them is required in order to gain an in-depth understanding of these processes and their contribution to product quality.
+Distilled beverages are the result of a multistage process in which grape variety, environment, fermentation, distillation and ageing all contribute to the character of the final product.
+Knowledge of the constituents, how they relate to one another and how each step influences them is required in order to gain an in-depth understanding of these processes and their contribution to product quality.

-Food safety involves the handling, preparation and storage of wine and vine products in ways that will ensure health and safety and prevent illness and chronic diseases; this includes research-based information relative to health and environmental hazards, potential contamination from storage conditions (organic and inorganic elements), spoilage (e.g., toxins), policy matters (regulations and standards) and risks associated with new additives, processing aids, and oenological practices, etc. The place of wine in diet and nutrition is also of interest and includes wine and vine product intake and type of consumption, physiological effects of wine components (absorption, assimilation, biosynthesis, catabolism, excretion, etc.) on health, and use of biomarkers.
-Manuscripts addressing health issues such as the effects of consumption levels of wine and vine products (consumption data, epidemiology and bioavailability in organisms, tissues and cell models) on oxidative stress, cardiovascular diseases, cognitive decline, and chronic diseases are also considered.
+Food safety involves the handling, preparation and storage of wine and vine products in ways that will ensure health and safety and prevent illness and chronic diseases; this includes research-based information relative to health and environmental hazards, potential contamination from storage conditions (organic and inorganic elements), spoilage (e.g., toxins), policy matters (regulations and standards) and risks associated with new additives, processing aids, and oenological practices, etc. The place of wine in diet and nutrition is also of interest and includes wine and vine product intake and consumption behaviour, the physiological effects of wine components (absorption, assimilation, biosynthesis, catabolism, excretion, etc.) on health, and the use of biomarkers.
+Manuscripts addressing health issues are also considered; e.g., the effects of consumption levels of wine and vine products (consumption data, epidemiology and bioavailability in organisms, tissues and cell models) on oxidative stress, cardiovascular diseases, cognitive decline, and chronic diseases.
 Specific topics covered by OENO One include, but are not restricted to:

 - Human intervention studies to evaluate the impact of wine and vine product consumption on health;